zeek/zeek/frameworks/netcontrol.rst

 state of the framework.

-We already encountered and used one event of the NetControl framework, :bro:see:`NetControl::init`, which is used to initialize the framework.
-After the framework has finished initialization and will start accepting rules, the :bro:see:`NetControl::init_done` event will be raised.
+We already encountered and used one event of the NetControl framework, :zeek:see:`NetControl::init`, which is used to initialize the framework.
+After the framework has finished initialization and will start accepting rules, the :zeek:see:`NetControl::init_done` event will be raised.

 When rules are added to the framework, the following events will be called in this order: